albinebo1/DEUARC/README.md

 # DEUARC – DEU Electronic Universal Automatic Reduced Computer

-A basic computer architecture designed and simulated in **Quartus II** as part of the CME 2206 Computer Architecture term project at Dokuz Eylül University.
+A basic computer architecture designed and simulated in **Quartus II** as part of the CME 2206 Computer Architecture term project.

 ## Overview